startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of speaker and audience"</i></blockquote></p>

-<p>During my talk, I shared the ups and downs learners may face while traversing UIKit and SwiftUI.
+<p>During my talk, I shared the challenges and obstacles I faced while traversing UIKit and SwiftUI.
 Although it took a lot of patience,  I learned enough Swift to bring my passion project to life.
 Attendees received a sneak peek of By Rule (SwiftUI version) and some new features coming this September.</p><br></br>

 <h3>By Rule 🏀</h3>